bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Why is the percentage of people with behavioral health issues rising?

 Could you do a new topic, with the same "style"?
-Health insurance specifically as it relates to behavioral health services
+Health insurance specifically, as it relates to behavioral health services

 ## Data